srfoster/books/frontend/public/textbooks/education_systems/raw.md

   - "Critical thinking" is something both sides agree on.
 Hmm, why might that be? :)
 * Segregation/Desegregation
 * AI can bring standardization like never before.
 Or the opposite.
 And many spirals in between.
+* Mindfulness never taught.
+(Yet arguably the most beneficial...)
+* Competition is poorly addressed (often repressed) or left to student interpretation
 * Forgetting is largely forgotten (and repressed)
   - Memory matters!
   - Rote memorization has been vilified